Soldier appeals to Minnesota Guard to take stronger stand against rioters

 "As an institution, the military should be clear and consistent in its defense of basic constitutional principles," he added.
 This comes at the same time that the military's Joint Chiefs of Staff sent an unusual note to the entire U.S. military this week reminding them their job is to protect the Constitution and declaring Biden will be the next commander in chief.

+He ran in the 2018 DFL primary for Rep. Ilhan Omar's seat in the state Legislature, finishing fifth out of seven running.

+He was activated during the protests and riots in the Twin Cities last spring.

-He knows there may be consequences for speaking out — from the military or from extremists — but he believes last week's violence ought to be a siren call for the military to look inward.
+He knows there may be consequences for speaking out — from the military or from extremists — but he believes last week's violence ought to be a catalyst for the military to look inward.

 "The FBI warning that our own state Capitol is under threat terrifies me," he said.
 "We should use this as basis for understanding of what does extremism look like in our own ranks."